psi4/psi4/doc/sphinxman/source/adc.rst

 the computational time reduces to shorter than half of the simple iterative procedure.
-Construction of the denominator of the second term in the above equation is less computationally expensive than contruction of one :math:`\sigma`\ -vector with respect to the effective response matrix.
+Construction of the denominator of the second term in the above equation is less computationally expensive than construction of one :math:`\sigma`\ -vector with respect to the effective response matrix.
 The non-iterative excitation energy stated above is calculated as a diagonal element of the Davidson mini-Hamiltonian matrix in the SEM as,

 .. math:: \omega^{Non-Iterative}=
    \mathbf{X_{CIS}}^{\dagger}[\mathbf{A_{SS}^{(2)}}+